 INTERNET & TECHNOLOGY

 Comcast is helping students and families stay connected with a special offer for home internet service.
-The Internet Essentials program provides monthly service for $9.95/month (plus tax), with TWO FREE MONTHS for new customers.
-GET DETAILS HERE.
+The Internet Essentials program provides monthly service for $9.95/month (plus tax).

 FINANCIAL ASSISTANCE FROM TDHS